-“Don’t trout set” are words nearly every saltwater angler has heard at one time or another.
-That’s because when it comes to hard-mouthed species like Bonefish it’s crucial to set the hook by stripping the fly as opposed to raising the rod in typical ‘Trout’ fashion.
-Raising the rod does a great job at burying a small fly into a soft mouth on light tippet, but not so great at pinning a large hook into a hard mouth.
+Many fly fishermen often think that strip set fly fishing is often a saltwater tactic, “Don’t trout set” are words nearly every saltwater angler or fly fishing guide has heard at one time or another.
+That’s because when it comes to hard-mouthed species like Bonefish it’s crucial to set the hook by stripping the fly line as opposed to raising the fly rod in typical ‘Trout’ fashion.
+Raising the rod does a great job at burying a small fly into a soft mouth on a light tippet, but not so great when you need to drive the hook into a hard mouth.

 When fishing for Silvers, we don’t use much in the way of ‘light tackle.’
 15 – 20 lb maxima and heavy wire Salmon hooks are the norm, so we’re not too concerned about breaking off on the hook set.
-Therefore, we don’t need to turn the rod into a shock absorber by raising the rod until AFTER the hook is good and buried.
+Therefore, we don’t need to turn the rod into a shock absorber by raising the rod until after the hook is set and buried.

-While Silvers might not have as hard a mouth as Bonefish or Tarpon, their mouth is substantially harder than that of a Trout.
-Because of this, a good hard strip is best to seat the hook.
+While Silvers might not have as hard a mouth as Bonefish or Tarpon, their mouth is substantially harder than that of a big Trout.
+Because of this, adopting the strip set fly fishing tactic is best to set the hook.

-Silver fishing can be very visual and because of this, it can be really tough not to pull the fly right out of the fish’s mouth when you see it charge your fly.
+Silver fishing can be very visual and because of this, it can be really tough not to pull the fly right out of the fish’s mouth when you see a big fish charge your fly.
 After all, it’s pretty exciting.
-By strip setting, you have an instant cue for when to set the hook.
+By strip set fly fishing, you have an instant cue for when to set the hook.
 Simply strip until you feel resistance, and continue that strip to set the hook.
-In other words, strip until the line is tight, then raise the rod to fight the fish.
+In other words, strip until the slack line is tight, then raise the rod to fight the fish.